slint-ui/slint/docs/reference/src/language/syntax/animations.md

 }
 ```

-This will animate the color property for 100ms whenever it changes.
+This will animate the color property for 250ms whenever it changes.

 Fine-tune animations using the following parameters:

 -   `delay`: the amount of time to wait before starting the animation
 -   `duration`: the amount of time it takes for the animation to complete
--   `iteration-count`: The number of times a animation should run.
+-   `iteration-count`: The number of times an animation should run.
 A negative value specifies
     infinite reruns.
 Fractual values are possible.
     For permanently running animations, see [`animation-tick()`](../builtins/functions.md#animation-tick-duration).
 -   `easing`: can be any of the following.
 See [`easings.net`](https://easings.net/) for a visual reference: